 - Pass the papers on one more time.
 Everyone unfolds their paper, and takes it in turn to read out the mini story.

 This always leads to some funny stories, and if you’re playing it with your kids, you might want to use “teachers’ names” or “cartoon characters”.
 It’s a great way to introduce story telling techniques to children, or to come up with some off-the-wall ideas with a group of adults.
 It might also help you with dialogue skills or comic writing techniques.

 Do you have a favourite writing game?
 Has it helped you to improve your English – or helped your kids with their spelling?
 Or do you just play for fun?
 Let us know in the comments …

-6 Responses to “Word Games to Improve Your Writing”
+6 thoughts on “Word Games to Improve Your Writing”

 I’m from Burma, where English is not spoken or used anywhere.
 During my mid school days, I use to play this word game where, one person will write a word and another person will write another word with the last alphabet of the first word as the 1st alphabet for the 2nd word.

 It used to be fun when we started playing, however, as we play it more and more we found that in for our level trying to find words starting with “y” seems to be so difficult and everyone start using adverbs with suffix “ly”.